agconti/file-upload/README.md

-# csv-transfer
+# file-upload
-A quick csv transfer from device to file system.
+A quick file uploader from device to file system.

-Files are  uploaded to `'./uploads'.
-Expects a multipart `POST` request to `'/'`.
+Files are  uploaded to `'./uploads'`.
+Expects a multipart/formdata `POST` request to `'/'`.

 Install with:
 ```bash
 npm install
 ```

-Run the server with
+Run the server with:
 ```bash
 npm start
 ```